chen3feng/uct/README.md

 - You must use UBT under the correct engine directory, here is `G:\UnrealEngine-5.1\Engine\Build\BatchFiles\Build.bat`, but we often have many engines.
+- The path and suffix of UBT and other scripts are different between Windows and Mac/Linux.
 - The path of the `-Project` argument must be a absolute path, it's boring, we can use `%CD%` to simplify it but it still need the project file name.
 - Some options such as `Development` are so long.